aqini2006/aqini2006/README.md

 - 👋 Hi, I’m @aqini2006
-- 👀 I’m interested ML
+- 👀 I’m interested ML in industry
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github\email
 - 📫 How to reach me ..82038470@qq.com

 <!---